kevinhng77/Third-Party-API/README.md

 First, by cloning the repository down to your computer, you can copy down the existing index.html file.
 Next, open it up with GitBash and type in "code ." , which should open up VSCode.
 From there, there were a lot of errors and things that needed to be fixed, which will be went over in the next section.

+## Usage

+Looking at the top of the page, you can see that you are immediately greeted with a big "Work Day Scheduler" heading, which is really big size and easy for the user to read.
+Looking below that, you can see that there's a description and displays the time.
+This is possible using the Day Js application, an alternative to Javascript.
+This is built on top of Javascript to make things easier.

 [Example 1](./assets/image1.png)

 Second, by scrolling down to the bottom of the page, you can see that there is an area for you to write text in.
 On top of that, there is a button on the right of that with the save icon, indicating that you can save things on there.
 Once you press save, it will save on the page.
 After a refresh, you can see that it also still saves on the page.
 This is because of the local storage saving that occurs.